izhbannikov/haploR/README.md

-# haploR: utilities for querying Haploreg and other similar web-based tools
+# haploR: utilities for querying HaploReg and other similar web-based tools

 ## Installation